trema/testfirst-trema/iteration2/iteration2.md

 	  end
 	end

-## Note that the syntax is fully compatible with Trema network DSL
+## Note that the syntax is fully compatible with Trema's network DSL

 !SLIDE small